jessepropst/Linear-Gameboy-ROM-Disassembler/README.md

 Text File: ./disassembler.exe Game.gb > output.txt

 # Limitations:
--This disassembler performs linear decoding, meaning it reads and decodes instructions sequentially without analyzing control flow or data boundaries.
--It can handle simple ROMs like Tetris but will have issues with MBC (Memory Bank Controller) ROMs such as Pokemon Blue and Pokemon Red.
--This disassembler simply prints jump offsets and addresses, it does not follow program flow.
+This disassembler performs linear decoding, meaning it reads and decodes instructions sequentially without analyzing control flow or data boundaries.
+It can handle simple ROMs like Tetris but will have issues with MBC (Memory Bank Controller) ROMs such as Pokemon Blue and Pokemon Red.
+This disassembler simply prints jump offsets and addresses, it does not follow program flow.

 # Example Output:
 Note: This is only a portion of the full output